LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 It's important to know that all your storage devices that have an assigned letter by the Windows operating system (for example C:, D:, E: ...) are reachable in the `/mnt` directory.
 As an example, the famous `C:` partition of your Windows system is in `/mnt/c` and this is same thing for the others.

-> The NTFS and FAT partitions are directly mounted in the `/mnt` directory but it's necessary to execute some commands to mount EXT4 ones.
+> The NTFS and FAT partitions are directly mounted in the `/mnt` directory but it's necessary to execute some commands to mount EXT4 ones (more information below).

 Therefore, the WSL can access to your storage devices and it may have some consequences.
 Indeed, if you try to delete your Document folder for example, you will notice that it will be permanently removed from your computer.
-You can also create a new file with a text editor like vim or nano, and you will be able to edit it with a Windows text editor (like notepad.
+You can also create a new file with a text editor like vim or nano, and you will be able to edit it with a Windows text editor (like notepad for example).

 > For the curious ones, we tried to do a `rm -fr /mnt/c` command with the WSL and the root privileges, to delete all the files in the **C:\\** directory.
 It seems that the WSL can only delete the files in the user folder in **C:\Users\<name_of-the_user>**.
 However, the windows system becomes quite unstable and slow.